247 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 245 Beacon to the east and 249 Beacon to the west.

-By 1938, S. Clifford Speed and his mother, Flora E. (Clifford) Speed, the widow of David George Speed, lived at 247 Beacon and operated it as a lodging house.
+By 1938, S. Clifford Speed and his mother, Flora E. (Clifford) Speed, the widow of David George Speed, lived in one of the apartments at 247 Beacon.
 They previously had lived at 70 Commonwealth.
-They continued to live at 247 beacon in 1947, but had moved to 33 Commonwealth by 1948.
+They continued to live at 247 Beacon in 1947, but had moved to 33 Commonwealth by 1948.

-By 1950, 247 Beacon was owned by Ralph T. Hilton, who was the assessed owner from 1949.
+On June 22, 1948, 247 Beacon was acquired from S. Clifford Speed by Ralph Thomas Hilton, an architect, and his wife, Inez Melissa (Black) Hilton.
+They lived in one of the apartments.
+They previously had lived in New York.
 In April of 1950, he applied for (and subsequently received) permission to remodel the building and increase the number of apartments from five to seven.

 On May 14, 1954, 247 Beacon was acquired from the Hiltons by Lena (Rubin) Hibel, wife of Abraham B. Hibel, of Brookline.
 Their daughter, Edna Hibel, became a noted artist.

 On July 12, 1955, 247 Beacon was acquired from Lena Hibel by Dr. Israel Diamond.
 A physician, and his wife, Thelma Beatrice (Greenberg) Diamond.
 The Diamonds lived at 174 Bay State Road with Thelma Diamond’s parents, Dr. Samuel Greenberg, a physician, and Sophie (Levine) Greenberg.